Rulemaking for Walk-in Coolers and Walk-in Freezers Energy Conservation Standards

 Recent Updates | Public Meeting Information | Submitting Public Comments | Milestones and Documents | Related Rulemakings | Statutory Authority | Contact Information

-DOE has issued a pre-publication Federal Register notice of intent to seek nominations on the formation of a Working Group to negotiate proposed energy conservation standards for certain equipment classes of refrigeration systems of walk-in coolers and freezers.
-(July 31, 2015).
+DOE has published a Federal Register notice of intent to seek nominations on the formation of a Working Group to negotiate proposed energy conservation standards for certain equipment classes of refrigeration systems of walk-in coolers and freezers.
+80 FR 46521 (August 5, 2015).
 As part of this notice, DOE is also announcing the first meeting of the Walk-In Coolers and Freezers Working Group, which will be held on August 27, 2015 in Washington, DC.
 Nominations are due August 12, 2015.

 DOE will host the first Working Group meeting, which is open to the public, and will be broadcast via webinar on Thursday, August 27, 2015 from 9:00 a.m. to 5:00 p.m. at DOE's Forrestal Building, Room 8E-089, 1000 Independence Ave, SW Washington, DC 20585.

 Register for the webinar portion here.

 The certain equipment classes of refrigeration systems of walk-in coolers and freezers docket EERE-2015-BT-STD-0016 contains all notices, public comments, public meeting transcripts, and supporting documents.